 This Sunny indoor bike model has a choice of either a belt drive mechanism, SF-B901B or a chain belt, SF-B901.
 The chain belt is a little cheaper but comes with the additional ‘chain cycling’ noise associated with standard outdoor bikes and is more prone to requiring maintenance as they can loosen.
 We would go for the chain belt.

 This is the right bike if you’re a casual user.
 If you were going to spend three hours a day pushing yourself to the limits, I suggest getting the number one bike on this list.
-If you’re looking to lose a few pounds and maybe feel better, then this bike might just be perfect for you.
+If you’re looking to lose a few pounds and maybe feel better, then this bike might just be perfect.

 Suitable for users with inseam Max.
 41 in / Min.
 29 in and maximum supported weight is 275 lbs.
 Product weight is 102 lb.